hstriepe/quick-camera/README.md

 You can find the app on the Mac App Store: https://itunes.apple.com/us/app/qcamera/id598853070?mt=12

 ### Forked and added branch Display Additions
- - Display is now prevented from sleeping while running the capture.
+ - Display is now prevented from sleeping while running the capture, if that is enabled in the menu.
  - The mouse cursor is hidden when going to full screen.
+Sleep is always disabled in full screen.

  12-23-23 Harald Striepe
+ 01-17-24 v1.4.6

 License
 -------